Quantum Entanglement: Physics at its “Spookiest?”

 How Entangled Particles are Formed

 While the former relies solely on the conservation of energy principle, resulting in the emitted photons having to cancel each other out to maintain equilibrium, quantum dots work in a different fashion.
-Quantum dots are semiconductor particles that, when decayed from an excited state, release entangled photon pairs as electrons jump to lower valence bands within the atom.
+Quantum dots are semiconductor particles that, when decayed from an excited state, release entangled photon pairs as electrons jump to lower energy bands within the atom.

 Quantum dots are another example of more contemporary implications of quantum theory, with them being implemented into various technologies and their development winning the 2023 Chemistry Nobel Prize (you can read more about Quantum Dots and 2023 Nobel Prizes here).